rogerta97/Programming_II_Zork/README.md

 You move with go + nort/south/east/west.

-write "open" to open a door and "close" for closing it.
+Write "open" to open a door and "close" for closing it.

-write "quit game" for quiting the game.
+Write "quit game" for quiting the game.

-write "help me" for asking for help.
+Write "help me" for asking for help.

-write "look" to see what you have arround you.
+Write "look" to see what you have arround you.

 ## 0.2